insect-morphology/Manual/Sections/Using-git-commands.md

 ## Using git commands to upload your ontology as a GitHub repository

+These steps need only to be followed by the **order-specific ontology manager**, as this person should have the initial files created using the [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit).
+At this point, the **order-specific ontology manager** should have a cloned "placeholder repository" from [insect-morphology](https://github.com/insect-morphology) (see [Uploading the ontology to the GitHub repository](https://github.com/insect-morphology/Manual/blob/main/Sections/Upload-initial-ontology-as-GitHub-repository.md)).
+This will set up a repository to be used by collaborators.
+Instructions for order-specific ontology editors can be found here: ---.

 There should be a `GitHub` folder in your computer at this point.
 If there is none, go ahead and create a folder called `GitHub` in the `Documents` folder in your computer.
 In the command line, cd into your `GitHub` folder (i.e. `cd Documents/GitHub`) and `clone` the repository that you forked from [insect-morphology](https://github.com/insect-morphology) using its web address:

 `git clone https://github.com/your_GitHub_user_name/abbreviation_for_your_ontology`